adamrutter/rhythm/README.md

 }
 ```

-Combining this with your own media queries makes aligning elements to the grid incredibly easy!
+Combining these functions with your own media queries makes aligning elements to the grid incredibly easy!

 ## Local installation